 If registration forms and checks are not sent to conference registration chair, establish system with executive office for being informed on number who registered, names, etc.

-Obtain final conference programs, meal tickets, conference badges, etc., from printing chairman and packet committee chairman.
+Obtain final conference programs, meal tickets, conference badges, etc., from printing chair and packet committee chair.

 Obtain any hotel or tourist information available from arrangements committee and/or hospitality committee.